 If you are considering a joint replacement, talk to your primary care provider, who may then refer you to an orthopaedic specialist.

-Newton Medical Center (NMC) is the second hospital in the state to offer Stryker’s Mako Robotic-Arm Assisted Total Hip replacement procedures.
+Newton Medical Center (NMC) is the second hospital in the state to offer Stryker’s Mako Robotic-Arm Assisted technology for joint replacement procedures.
 This latest advancement in joint replacement surgery is transforming the way joint replacement procedures are performed.

 NMC board-certified orthopaedic surgeon J. Scott Pigg, M.D. is specially trained in robotic-arm assisted surgery.

 Newton Medical Center offers certified athletic training services to area athletic programs.
 Through this program, we also offer:

 - Free athletic injury evaluations Monday and Wednesday, 8 to 9 a.m.
 No appointment necessary.
 Please call ahead to confirm availability.

 - Evaluation by one of our ATCs, which can expedite scheduling if the injury requires an appointment at our clinic.